CURRICULUM VITAE

 _______.
 "A Quantitative Analysis of U.S. Consumer Magazines: Baseline Study

 and Gender Determinants."
-Presented at Association for Education in
+Presented at the Association for Education in

 Journalism and Mass Communication Annual Conference, Montreal, Quebec, 5